Hawaii law provides surviving spouses with rights, including:

 - Exempt Property: A surviving spouse has the right to exempt property up to $10,000.

-- Maintenance Allowance: A surviving spouse has the right to a reasonable allowance for maintenance.
+- Maintenance Allowance: A surviving spouse in Hawaii has the right to a reasonable allowance for maintenance.
 The purpose of this allowance is to maintain the spouse during the period of administration of the estate.